MCQ on Hospital Acquired Infections, names and examples of HAI- Medical microbiology

 e) Talking politely to the patients

-13) The following pathogen is responsible for the common hospital acquired as well as community acquired gastrointestinal infections, it can survive and stay viable in the surface regions for a prolonged period of time.
-The organism consists of spores which is resistant and survives even after a thorough cleaning.
+13) The following pathogen is responsible for the common hospital acquired as well as community acquired gastrointestinal infections, it can survive and stay viable in the surface regions for an extended period.
+The organism consists of spores which is resistant and can withstand thorough cleaning.

 Name the most likely pathogen